 • Techniques and practices for dealing with individuals from various socio-economic and ethnic groups, in person, via telephone, and through correspondence (may include contacts with irate and hostile individuals).

 • Make independent decisions and take initiative.

 • Adapt to challenging situations.

-1. A review of candidates' application to verify possession of minimum requirements.
+1).
+A review of candidates' applications to verify possession of minimum requirements.
 Those candidates who possess the minimum requirements for the class will move on to the next step in the examination process.

-A).
-Microsoft Word, B).
-Microsoft Excel, and C).
-Typing Speed.
-Only candidates who pass the computer skills assessment will be invited to the oral interview process.
+Only candidates who pass the computer skills assessments will be invited to the oral interview process.

 Alameda County utilizes a Civil Service Selection System founded on merit.
 Such a system is competitive and based on broad recruitment efforts and equal opportunity for qualified applicants to test in an examination process designed to determine the qualifications, fitness and ability of competitors to perform duties of the vacant position.
 Many of our recruitments are targeted and specific to the needs of a current vacant position, in which case, the eligible list may be exclusively used for that current vacant position.
 Other recruitments many be more broadly used for both current and future vacancies, or for other alternate jobs with comparable scopes of work.

 To learn more about our recruitment and selection process, please visit the "What You Need to Know" section of our website, www.acgov.org/hrs

 Applicants will be informed via e-mail with reasonable notice in advance of any examination process which will require their attendance.
 The following dates are tentative and subject to change based on the needs of the Agency: